Zunnoont/Zunnoont/README.md

-Hi im Zunnoon!
+Hi I'm Zunnoon!

-Im a current penultimate year undergraduate student studying Computer Science and Commerce.
+I'm a recent UNSW Sydney graduate of Computer Science and Commerce.

-I post all my personal projects on my github to show my passion for Software Engineering and programming as a whole.
+I post all my personal projects on my GitHub to show my passion for Software Engineering and programming as a whole.

+I also love drawing pixel art, so take a look at some of my projects, which often use pixel animations!